rdandnayak/ansible/README.md

 4. vim & neovim code editor
 5. necessary dotfiles required and mentioned in repo [link to .dotfiles repository](https://github.com/rdandnayak/.dotfiles)

-## setup & installation for WSL or Ubuntu
+## Setup & installation for WSL or Ubuntu

 if you are on Linux, WSL or MacOS terminal you can run command below